kutukvpavel/Esp32-Win7-VCP-drivers/README.md

 In case your particular chip has a different PID, you can just edit the INF yourself (look at \[Models. ...\] sections).

 Thanks to David Grayson for an INF template: https://stackoverflow.com/questions/41928144/inf-file-cant-find-usbser-sys-in-windows-7-only

+# Additional info

+Usually ESP32 native USB stack (the one contained in ROM) exposes 2 USB endpoints (devices).
+Only one of the 2 endpoints provides the serial port functionality.
+This is by design.
+Go to device manager -> device properties and look up "Compatible IDs".
+For one of the endpoints you should see `USB\Class_02&SubClass_02` - this is the COM port you have to install the INF for.